Reporting Body Identifier: Reporting Body Identifier codes

+Reporting Bodies that no Longer Allocate IMEIs:

 Normally, when a RBI is 35, the phone device supports operation on the 1800 MHz band, but if it is 01, it will not have it, e.g., Motorola and Nokia.
 There are some exceptions for RBI 01, e.g., on LG and Sony Ericsson.

 Reporting Body Identifier vs Regional Code

 The "Reporting Body Identifier" is also known as the Regional Code in the CDMA context.
 The International Mobile Station Equipment Identity (IMEI) and Mobile Equipment Identifier (MEID) structures are superficially the same, except that the first two digits must be decimal for an IMEI, and must be hexadecimal for an MEID.
 In 3GPP2 terms the GSMA is the Global Decimal Administrator while the Telecommunications Industry Association (TIA) is the Global Hexadecimal Administrator.